vzlatsin/Helper/docs/roadmaps/architect_guide.md

 5. **Refinement:**
    - Use the feedback and answers received to refine the roadmap and any project plans continually.

-## Initial Steps for Architects

-### Document Review Request:
-1. **Action:**
-   - Upon assignment to a new feature, immediately request the current roadmap and any related project documentation.

-2. **Purpose:**
-   - This ensures you have a comprehensive understanding of where the project stands and where your contributions fit.

-3. **Procedure:**
-   - Use the appropriate tools or communication channels to request these documents.
-   - Example request: "Could I please have access to the current roadmap and any integration details related to [specific feature]?"

-4. **Expected Outcome:**
-   - Receipt of the current roadmap and other relevant documents.

 ### Importance of Contextual Understanding
 - **Understanding Technical Constraints:**